 Note: For Windows XP installations using the Italian locale, you must set the Time format in the Control Panel Regional Language Options to "HH:mm:ss" before attempting to verify an EA workspace with a SQL Server repository.
-Click Settings > Control Panel > Regional and Language Options > Customize > Time and choose "HH:mm:ss" from the Time format drop-down.
+Click Settings > Control Panel > Regional and Language Options > Customize > Time and choose "HH:mm:ss" from the Time format list.

-- 1. Choose Start > Programs > Microsoft SQL Server 2008 > SQL Server Management Studio. - 2.
-In the Connect to Server screen, select: - Database engine in the Server type drop-down. - The server on which you want to create the repository database in the Server name drop-down. - Windows Authentication in the Authentication drop-down. - 3.
-Click Connect.
+- 1. Click Start > Programs > Microsoft SQL Server 2008 > SQL Server Management Studio. - 2.
+In the Connect to Server screen, select: - Database engine in the Server type list. - The server on which you want to create the repository database in the Server name list. - Windows Authentication in the Authentication list. - Click Connect.
 The Microsoft SQL Server Management Studio window opens.
 In the Object Explorer pane, expand the folder for the server.
-Click Databases and choose New Database... from the rightclick menu.
-The New Database window opens. - 4.
-Select the General page.
+Click Databases and choose New Database from the right-click menu.
+The New Database window opens. - Select the General page.
 In the Database name field, enter the name of the database for the repository.
 Modify the logical name and initial sizes of the database and log files if needed, then click OK.
 The new database is displayed in the Object Explorer pane.